bet4a/d3wiki/Quantitative-Scales.md

 <a name="pow_ticks" href="Quantitative-Scales#wiki-pow_ticks">#</a> pow.<b>ticks</b>([<i>count</i>])

 Returns approximately *count* representative values from the scale's input domain.
+If *count* is not specified, it defaults to 10.
 The returned tick values are uniformly spaced, have human-readable values (such as multiples of powers of 10), and are guaranteed to be within the extent of the input domain.
 Ticks are often used to display reference lines, or tick marks, in conjunction with the visualized data.
 The specified *count* is only a hint; the scale may return more or fewer values depending on the input domain.

 <a name="pow_tickFormat" href="Quantitative-Scales#wiki-pow_tickFormat">#</a> pow.<b>tickFormat</b>([<i>count</i>, [<i>format</i>]])